louieManuel238/Traveler-s-Guide/README.md

 ## Future Implementations

 🔹 **Login Feature** → Users can create accounts and save their itineraries
-🔹 **Backend Development** → Implementing a backend for better data management
 🔹 **Database Integration** → Storing user and itinerary information in a database
-🔹 **Integration with Booking.com API** → Enables users to search and book accommodations
+🔹 **Integration with Booking.com API** → Enables users to search and book accommodations 🔹 **Integration with Amadeus API** → Enables users to search Flights and other POI information

 ## Installation